awsdocs/aws-sam-developer-guide/doc_source/install-sam-cli.md

    Compare the 64\-character SHA\-256 hash value with the one for your desired AWS SAM CLI version in the [AWS SAM CLI release notes](https://github.com/aws/aws-sam-cli/releases/latest) on GitHub\.

-1. Unzip the installation files into the `sam-installation/` subdirectory\.
+1. Unzip the installation files into a directory of your choice\.
+The following is an example, using the `sam-installation` subdirectory\.
 **Note**
 If your operating system doesn't have the built\-in unzip command, use an equivalent\.